awsdocs/aws-powershell-user-guide/doc_source/pstools-getting-set-up-linux-mac.rst

 To use the the AWS Tools for PowerShell Core, you must have an AWS account.
 If you do not yet have an AWS account, see :ref:`pstools-appendix-sign-up` for instructions.

 To run the AWS Tools for PowerShell Core, your system must be running PowerShell Core 6.0 or newer.
-For more information, see "Install the AWS Tools for PowerShell Core" in this topic.
 For more information about how to install PowerShell Core 6.0 or newer on a Linux-based computer, see `PowerShell Package Installation Instructions <https://github.com/PowerShell/PowerShell/blob/master/docs/installation/linux.md>`_.